menu

 Togiak - Manokotak is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Togiak - Manokotak is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Togiak - Manokotak who work in teaching (11.99%), healthcare (9.97%), and farm management occupations (9.09%).

-One of the nice things about Togiak - Manokotak is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Togiak - Manokotak is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The citizens of Togiak - Manokotak are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Togiak - Manokotak have a bachelor's degree or advanced degree
+In terms of college education, the citizens of Togiak - Manokotak rank slightly lower than the national average.
+15.15% of adults 25 and older in Togiak - Manokotak have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Togiak - Manokotak in 2022 was $26,268, which is low income relative to Alaska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,072 for a family of four.
 However, Togiak - Manokotak contains both very wealthy and poor people as well.